TABLE OF CONTENT

 Standard meetings

-Leader standard work includes structured, recurring meetings (daily meetings, for example), during which essential topics are discussed, information is shared, and every team member is given the opportunity to express himself.
-These regular meetings help to establish more effective communication and collaborative effort.
+Leader Standard Work includes structured, recurring meetings – daily production meetings, shift handovers, Short Interval Management, action follow-ups, management committees, EHS committees, improvement meetings, etc. – during which essential topics are discussed, information is shared, and every team member can express himself.
+These regular meetings help to establish more effective communication and collaborative efforts.

 Visual management